maytees/homifyai/POLAR_USAGE_SETUP.md

 # Polar Usage-Based Billing Setup

-This guide explains how to set up usage-based billing in Polar to track credit consumption for Homeify AI.
+This guide explains how to set up usage-based billing in Polar to track credit consumption for Spacemint AI.

 ## Overview